antares72/yt-dlp-gui/README.md

 - 🔗 **Paste & analyze** — drop a URL and instantly see every available quality.
 - 🎚️ **Format table** — sortable table of resolutions, quality, and file sizes, with separate modes for Video + Audio / Video Only / Audio Only.
 - 📋 **Playlist support** — pick exactly which videos to download from a playlist, with search and select-all
-- 🎵 **Audio extraction** — convert to MP3, M4A, FLAC, Opus, WAV, or OGG
+- 🎵 **Audio extraction** — convert to MP3, M4A, FLAC, Opus, WAV, or OGG.
 - 📥 **Download queue** — download several videos at once, with automatic retry and no overwriting of existing files
 - 🖼️ **Extras on download** — embed thumbnails, subtitles, and video info directly into the file
 - 🍪 **Works with private/age-restricted videos** — pull cookies from your browser (Chrome, Firefox, Edge, Safari, and more) for content that needs you to be logged in